michaelrsweet/codedoc/DOCUMENTATION.md

  */
 ```

-and bulleted lists can be provided using a leading hyphen:
+Bulleted lists can be provided using a leading hyphen:

 ```
 /*